hyl29/CPSC311Assignment1/README.md

 # CPSC311Assignment1

-we have to create a application to modify bmp files we need to modify the files by increasing the rgb values, turning the picture into a gray picture, and increase rgb values by three time
+This is an application to modify bmp files.

+Functions:
+  1. Increasing / Decreasing rgb values of the bmp image
+  2. Turning the imp image into a grey image
+  3. Multiplying rgb values by three